 Staff from Japan, including the marketability test engineer and the chassis test engineer, were joined by several people on the Nissan Australia product planning and engineering team, as well as the overseas chief quality engineer.

 It may seem like overkill, but the goal was to create a vehicle that would stand up to conditions in Australia which could then be rolled out globally, in a similar fashion to what Ford has done for its Ranger Raptor.

 Headlining the upgrades to the 2018 model Navara is a dual-rate rear spring system, able to cope with unladen and towing conditions.

-The system has a upper and lower spring rate to improve the ride when nothing is in the back, but maintains its composure even when approaching the maximum payload.
+The system has an upper and lower spring rate to improve the ride when nothing is in the back but maintains its composure even when approaching the maximum payload.
 When fully loaded, the damper contacts the chassis rail, which signals it to increase its resistance, creating a better rebound characteristic and improve body control.

 You’ll also notice a slightly higher ride position compared with the 2017 model – again, this is to maintain its handling and ride when towing.